-Does your institution make use of SAT, ACT degree-seeking applicants: , or SAT Sub ject Test scores in admission deci sions for first-tim ne, first-year,

-⊠ Yes □ No

-If yes, place check marks in the appropriate be 2022. ooxes below to o reflect your insti tution's policies for use in admiss sion for Fall

-Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT $\boxtimes$
+SAT or ACT ACT Only Require Recommend Some Subm in admission for Fall ider if Not Used If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use 2023.
+Require Recommend Require for Some Some Submer ider if Not Used nitted 2023.
+Require Recommend Require for Some Subm SAT or ACT ACT Only ider if Not Used nitted SAT or ACT ACT Only Require Recommend Some Subm nitted Not Used ACT Only •

-ACT Only

-SAT Only
+SAT Only \boxtimes

-SAT and SAT Subject Tests or ACT $\boxtimes$
+SAT and SAT Subject Tests or ACT

 SAT Subject Tests

-If your institution will make use of the ACT is 2022 please indicate which ONE of the follow process): ACT with writing required ACT with writing recommended ACT with or without writing accept if your institution will make use of the SAT is 2022 please indicate which ONE of the follow process): SAT with Essay component required SAT with ESSAY component recommended saturations. ving applies (roted nadmission deving applies (seed the commended proving applies applies (seed the commended proving applies appl egardless of wheth lecisions for first-t regardless of whet ner the writing so ore will be used i n the admissions

-Please indicate how your institution will use the SAT or A CT essay compon ent; check all tha at apply.
+2023 please indicate which ONE of the following applies (regardless of whether the writing score will process): □ ACT with writing required □ ACT with or without writing accepted If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-sectors please indicate which ONE of the following applies (regardless of whether the Essay score will process): □ SAT with Essay component required □ SAT with ESSAY component recommended □ SAT with or without ESSAY component accepted Please indicate how your institution will use the SAT or ACT essay component; check all that apply. eeking applicants for Fal be used in the admission

-SAT Essay ACT I Essay
+SAT Essay ACT Essay

-For admission 1

-For placement ]

-For advising

-In place of an application essay

-As a validity check on the application process L ]

-No college policy of now ]

-Not using essay component $\boxtimes$ $\boxtimes$ 7
+For admission For placement For advising In place of an application essay As a validity check on the application process No college policy of now Not using essay component

-D. In addition, does your institution use applicants' test scores for academic advising? ⊠ Yes □ No E. Latest date by which SAT or ACT scores must be received for fall-term admission: $\Rightarrow$ Latest date by which SAT Subject Test scores must be received for fall-term admission: $\Rightarrow$ F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are no required of some students): ⇒ Test Optional Policy: First time freshman applicants are not required to submit an ACT or SAT score G. Please indicate which tests your institution uses for placement (e.g., state tests): □ SAT □ ACT □ SAT Subject Tests □ AP □ CLEP □ Institutional Exam □ State Exam (specify):
+D. In addition, does your institution use applicants' test scores for academic advising? ⊠ Yes □ No E. Latest date by which SAT or ACT scores must be received for fall-term admission: ⇒ Click or tap here to enter text.
+Latest date by which SAT Subject Test scores must be received for fall-term admission: ⇒ Click or tap here to enter text.
+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are no required of some students): ⇒ Test Optional Policy: First time freshman applicants are not required to submit an ACT or SAT score G. Please indicate which tests your institution uses for placement (e.g., state tests): □ SAT □ ACT □ SAT Subject Tests □ AP □ CLEP □ Institutional Exam □ State Exam (specify): Click or tap here to enter text.